omkz/coolpics/README.md

 # Coolpics!

-Coolpics! is an open source platform to create sharing image application.
+Coolpics! is an open source platform for creating photo-sharing site that allows its users to share pictures on the app, as well as through a variety of other social networking platforms, such as Facebook, Twitter, Tumblr, and etc.
 It's like 9gag.com :)

 ![Coolpics!
 Screenshot](https://raw.githubusercontent.com/omkz/coolpics/master/public/screenshot.png)